 This trick is called Name That Card In One.
-You produce a normal deck of playing cards and ask aspectator to cut the deck anywhere they like.
-They remove the card they’ve cut to without letting you see it and concentrate on its design.
+You produce a normal deck of playing cards and ask a spectator to cut the deck anywhere they like.
+They remove the card they have cut to without letting you see it and concentrate on its design.

 One of the easiest methods of stacking a deck is the Si Stebbins system.
 In this system, each card has a value; a jack is valued 11, a queen 12 and a king 13.
 All the other cards take their respective value, with an ace valued 1.

 The suits are also arranged in the order clubs, hearts, spades, diamonds.
-The easiest way to remember this is by the word
+The easiest way to remember this order is by using the word 'chased', as this word helps you to remember the order of the suits.

-Start with any club, then for the next card in the stack add 3 to itsvalue and make it a heart.
+Start with any club, then for the next card in the stack add 3 to its value and make it a heart.
 For the next card, add 3 again and make it a spade.
 For the next card, add 3 again and make it a diamond.
-When you’re adding 3 to 11, 12 or 13, subtract 13 to get the value of the next card.
+When you are adding 3 to 11, 12 or 13, subtract 13 to get the value of the next card.
 The system repeats like this until the whole deck is stacked.

 For instance, if you started with the 3 of clubs (3C), the stacked order would be: